 STEP ONE: Annual Foot Screening

 The foundation of this prevention program is a foot screening that identifies those patients who have lost protective sensation.
-The initial plantar ulcer usually results from an injury to a foot that has lost sensation.
-In the absence of protective sensation, even normal walking can result in such injuries.
+The initial plantar ulcer usually results from an injury to a foot with lost sensation.
+In the absence of protective sensation, even regular walking can result in such injuries.

 The LEAP Foot Screen uses a 5.07 monofilament, which delivers 10 grams of force, to identify patients with a foot at risk of developing problems.
-Perform an initial foot screen on all patients at diagnosis and at least annually thereafter.
+Perform an initial foot screen on all patients at diagnosis and at least annually after that.